 The Great Ape House and Think Tank are home to seven orangutans: Kiko, Kyle, Bonnie, Iris, Batang, Lucy and Redd.
 The orangutans are highly social but semi-solitary in the wild, so they live in small, flexible social groups at the Zoo.
 The two males, Kiko and Kyle, are not housed together, but the females have the flexibility to choose which group to join.
 The older orangutans at the Zoo are hybrids of Bornean (Pongo pygmaeus) and Sumatran (Pongo abelii) orangutans—they have one Bornean parent and one Sumatran parent.
 Orangutans are managed by the Association of Zoos and Aquariums' Species Survival Plan (SSP), which seeks to maintain a genetically diverse, and healthy population of both Bornean and Sumatran orangutans.

-Redd is the first Bornean orangutan born at the Smithsonian's National Zoo in 25 years.
+• Redd is a juvenile Bornean orangutan, the first to be born at the Smithsonian's National Zoo in 25 years.
 He was born Sept.
 12, 2016 to mother Batang and father Kyle.
 Zoo staff selected the name “Redd” for the male infant; orangutans are known as the “red ape.”